 Third country (non-EU) representatives

-EU Regulation (EC) No 183/2005 laying down requirements for feed hygiene requires, amongst other things, that feed business establishments are registered or approved within their own territories.
-However, third-country animal-feed establishments (such as a UK animal feed establishment that imports feed into the EU certain additives, premixtures of additives and compound feeds containing them are required to have a representative based in an EU Member State or NI.
-For example, this may be an importer of feed, based in the UK, who has secured sole selling rights for a particular feed.
+Regulation (EC) No 183/2005 laying down requirements for feed hygiene requires, amongst other things, that feed business establishments are registered or approved within their own territories.
+However, third-country animal-feed establishments (such as a UK animal feed establishment that imports feed into the EU) are required to have a representative based in an EU Member State or NI.
+For example, this may be an importer of feed, based in the EU, who has secured sole selling rights for a particular feed sourced from the UK.

 The FSA advises that UK businesses exporting to the EU assume that third-country representation is needed for all feed, and check the requirements with the destination country.
 Representatives should make their application to the Member State authority where they are based.